Mind the map! Accounting for existing map information when estimating online HDMaps from sensor: Introduction

 Autonomous Driving \cite{kuutti2020survey, Gao_2020_CVPR} represents a complex problem that promises to significantly change how we interact with transportation.
 While full vehicle automation still seems quite a ways away \cite{teng2020TIV}, partially autonomous vehicles now populate a number of road systems in the world \cite{kuutti2020survey}.
 These vehicles need to process a wealth of information to function, from the raw sensor data \cite{Gu_2023_CVPR} to elaborate maps of road networks \cite{Gao_2020_CVPR, liang2020learning}.

-High Definition maps (HDMaps), in particular, represent a crucial component of the research on self-driving cars \cite{Gao_2020_CVPR, elghazaly2023ITS} (see Fig.~\ref{fig:intro} for a few simple examples of maps, with road boundaries represented by green polylines, lane dividers by lime polylines and pedestrian crossings by blue polygons).
+High Definition maps (HDMaps), in particular, represent a crucial component of the research on self-driving cars \cite{Gao_2020_CVPR, elghazaly2023ITS} (see \cref{fig:intro} for a few simple examples of maps, with road boundaries represented by green polylines, lane dividers by lime polylines and pedestrian crossings by blue polygons).
 Although maps are not a typical input of neural networks, they contain necessary information to help the car understand the world it must navigate.
-As such, significant efforts have gone into incorporating this new type of data into proposed solutions \cite{Gao_2020_CVPR, park2023leveraging}.
-These efforts have in turn shown HDMaps have remarkable benefits both for fundamental problems like Object Detection \cite{hausler2023displacing} to precise trajectory forecasting problems \cite{liang2020learning, park2023leveraging}.
+As such, significant efforts have gone into incorporating this new type of data into solutions \cite{Gao_2020_CVPR, park2023leveraging}.
+These efforts have shown HDMaps' remarkable benefits both for fundamental problems like Object Detection \cite{hausler2023displacing} to precise trajectory forecasting problems \cite{liang2020learning, park2023leveraging}.

-These maps are however expensive to acquire and maintain, requiring precise data acquisition and exacting human labeling efforts \cite{elghazaly2023ITS, jeong2022tutorial}.
-There has therefore been a strong push over the last year \cite{can2021structured, liao2023maptr} to approximate online HDMaps from sensor data.
-It is interesting to note that even seminal work on the subject has produced useful maps for trajectory forecasting~\cite{liu2022vectormapnet}.
+These maps are however expensive to acquire and maintain, requiring precise data acquisition and exacting human labeling \cite{elghazaly2023ITS, jeong2022tutorial}.
+There has therefore been a strong push \cite{can2021structured, liao2023maptr} to approximate HDMaps from sensor data.
+Seminal work \cite{liu2022vectormapnet} has proved even rough estimated maps useful for trajectory forecasting.

 While recent methods like MapTRv2 \cite{liao2023maptrv2} have become proficient at generating online HDMaps from raw sensors, we feel they overlook very useful and nearly always available data: existing maps.
-We posit here that outdated or lower quality maps should usually be available and could significantly improve the acquired HDMaps as illustrated in Fig.~\ref{fig:intro}.
+We posit here that outdated or lower quality maps should usually be available and prove to significantly improve the estimated HDMaps as illustrated in \cref{fig:intro}.
 Indeed, even ``map-free'' models tend to use lower-quality satnav maps \cite{wayve}, and estimated maps could always be available as long as a vehicle went through a place once.

+In this paper, we explore the central postulate that \textbf{even inaccurate existing maps improve the estimation of HDMaps} from raw sensors.
+After providing some context on our method and the field in \cref{sec:rw}, we propose two distinct technical contributions: In \cref{sec:scenarios}, we outline reasonable scenarios under which an inaccurate map can be available along with practical implementations, and in \cref{sec:mapex}, we propose MapEX, an architecture that can generate HDMaps from sensor data while accounting for existing map information.
+Finally, we present results in \cref{sec:exp} with experiments on the nuScenes dataset \cite{nuscenes2019}.\\